Armed Forces of Armenia: Air Force and Air Defense

 The Armenian Air Force consists of 15 Su-25 ground attack planes, 4 Su-30 jet fighters, 1 Mig 25, 16 Mil Mi-24 helicopter gunships, 6 L-39 trainer and attack aircraft, 16 Yak-52 trainer aircraft, 3 Il-76 cargo planes, 18 Mil Mi-8 transport helicopters, and 10 Mil Mi-2 light utility helicopters.
 There are an additional 18 MiG-29 fighter jets of the Russian 102nd Military Base stationed in Gyumri.

 The Armenian anti-aircraft branch was equipped and organized as part of the military reform program of Lieutenant-General Norat Ter-Grigoryants.
 It consists of an anti-aircraft missile brigade and two regiments armed with 100 anti-aircraft complexes of various models and modifications, including the SA-8, Krug, S-75, S-125, SA-7, SA-10, SA-13, SA-16 and SA-18.
 Russia has SA-6 and S-300 long range surface-to-air missiles at the Russian 102nd Military Base.
 There are also 24 Scud ballistic missiles with eight launchers.

 Numerical strength is estimated at 3,000 servicemen, with plans for further expansion.

 In late December 2010, the Armenian Defense Minister, Seyran Ohanyan, officially acknowledged that the army are equipped with the Russian-made S-300 surface-to-air missiles.
-The statement was made while the Minister was inspecting a new air-defense command point that maintains "state-of-the-art equipment" built specifically for the operation of the S-300's.
-Russian specialist started to train Armenian teams on sophisticated Missiles and Defensive Systems.
+The statement was made while the Minister was inspecting a new air-defense command point that maintains "state-of-the-art equipment" built specifically for the operation of the S-300s.
+Russian specialists started to train Armenian teams on sophisticated Missiles and Defensive Systems.
 The S-300 was paraded for the first time in the 2011 Parade and the only S-300 missile system (SA10 Grumble) which likes mobility.
-The S-300 is the main Air Defensive system that protects Armenia's air security.
-In the 2016 Armenian Parade celebrating the Armenian Independence BUK-M2 Air Defense Systems were shown.
+The S-300 is the main air defense system that protects Armenia's air security.
+In the 2016 Armenian Parade celebrating the Armenian Independence BUK-M1-2 Air Defense Systems were shown.
 These systems were not part of the 200 million dollar contract agreement between Yerevan and Moscow but an agreement between CSTO partners.
 Other devices such as stem of electronic warfare (EW) "Infauna" and P-325U consist in the Armenian Armed Forces.

-Military of Artsakh

-In addition to forces mentioned above, there were around 20,000 active soldiers defending Nagorno-Karabakh, a disputed territory which seceded from Azerbaijan from 1991 to 2023.
-They were well trained and well equipped with the latest in military software and hardware.
-The Karabakh army's heavy military hardware included: 316 tanks, 324 armored vehicles, 322 artillery pieces of calibers over 122 mm, 44 multiple rocket launchers, and a new anti-aircraft defense system.
-In addition, the Artsakh Defence Army maintained a small air-force of 2 Su-25s, 5 Mi-24s and 5 other helicopters.
-The Artsakh Defence Army was disbanded on 21 September 2023 under the terms of Nagorno-Karabakh ceasefire agreement following the 2023 Azerbaijani military offensive on the territory.
+Territorial Defense Forces